johnjmurray/AEM594/README.md

 # AEM594
-Principal component regression for structural mass predictions of spacecraft\n Culminating Research Experience as part of the M.S. in Aerospace Engineering and Mechanics The University of Alabama
+Principal component regression for structural mass predictions of spacecraft

+Culminating research experience as part of the M.S. in Aerospace Engineering and Mechanics The University of Alabama

 Columns of archive_structure_data.csv: